Who doesn’t love the freedom and joy that running brings to their life?

 A Review Of The Science

-There is a deep wealth of knowledge stemming from numerous scientific studies investigating the effects of strength training on running injury risk.
+There are numerous scientific studies that have investigated the effects of strength training on running injury risk.

 Some studies have focused on specific strength training programs, while others have examined the relationship between strength training and injury rates in various populations of runners.